Psychosocial Hazards and Psychological Safety

 Effects on a company

-• Absenteeism due to psychological stress.
+Increased Absenteeism due to psychological stress and burnout.

-• Employee disengagement which decreases productivity.
+Employee disengagement which decreases productivity.

-• Psychological safety drops: People are less likely to speak up, take risks, or ask for help.
+Psychological safety drops: People are less likely to speak up, take risks, or ask for help.

-• The financial impact of someone leaving.
-To replace a mid level employee can
+The financial impact of someone leaving.
+To replace a mid level employee is estimated between 50%-100% of their annual salary.

 How to manage the risks